William Allen White Foundation

 Mission Statement

-• The William Allen White Foundation mission is threefold: to preserve the name of William Allen White, to support journalism education at the University of Kansas, and to promote excellence in national and regional journalism activities.
+• The William Allen White Foundation mission is threefold: to further the ideals of William Allen White; to support journalism education at the University of Kansas; and to promote excellence in national and regional journalism and mass communications.

 More Information